avplayer/libcppweb/README.md

 = proxy

-the proxy library can be used to connect remote server via chained proxies of variaty protocols.
+the proxy library can be used to connect remote server via chained proxies of various protocols.